-As of September 30, 2014, we had \$21.8 million in cash, cash equivalents and short-term investments.
-We believe that our existing cash, cash equivalents and short-term investments, together with anticipated future sales from Omidria and capital that we may be able to raise through one or more corporate partnerships, equity offerings, debt financings, collaborations, licensing arrangements or asset sales, will be sufficient to fund our anticipated operating expenses, capital expenditures and interest and principal payments on our outstanding notes for at least the next 12 months.
-Corporate partnerships, public or private equity sales, additional debt financings, corporate collaboration and licensing arrangements or asset sales may not be available on terms that are acceptable to us, if at all, and any further equity financing would dilute the ownership of our existing shareholders.
-If we are unable to raise capital as and when needed, such failure would have a significant negative impact on our financial condition.
+As of March 31, 2015, we had \$70.1 million in cash, cash equivalents and short-term investments.
+We believe that our existing cash, cash equivalents and short-term investments and anticipated future sales from Omidria together with capital that we may have the opportunity to raise through public or private equity securities sales, through the issuance of additional debt, through corporate partnerships, through asset sales or through the pursuit of collaborations and licensing arrangements related to certain of our programs will be sufficient to fund our anticipated operating expenses, capital expenditures and interest and principal payments on our outstanding notes for at least the next 12 months.
+If we are unable to raise capital as and when needed, or upon acceptable terms, such failure would have a significant negative impact on our financial condition.